Key takeaways:

 At Network Solutions, we offer domain registration for up to five years.
 Setting up auto-renewal is a piece of cake, and our Domain Expiration Protection helps make sure you never lose your domain by accident.
 With competitive pricing for long-term domain registration, you can rest easy knowing your domain is in good hands.

-Get your domain with Network Solutions and take control of its future today!
+Register your domain with us and take control of its future today!

 Your domain.
 Secured for the long run.